Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Do I need a permit for backyard chickens in Georgia?

 It varies by city.
 Savannah requires an annual permit.
-Atlanta does not require a permit for backyard flocks, but you must comply with setback distances and enclosure requirements (Sec.
-18-7).
+Atlanta does not require a permit for backyard flocks but you must comply with setback distances and enclosure requirements.
+Many other Georgia cities don't require permits as long as you meet the basic ordinance rules.
 Your county zoning department can tell you exactly what's needed for your location.

 What's the best time to start chickens in Georgia?

 Early spring (March-April) is ideal.
 Georgia's warm spring weather is perfect for brooding chicks, and they'll be fully feathered before summer heat hits.
 They'll start laying around September-October.
-You can start chicks in fall too, but they won't begin laying until the following spring due to shorter daylight hours.
+Avoid starting chicks in June-August; combining brooder management with summer flock heat stress is hard.

-Most chicken breeds can handle Georgia summers with proper management: shade, fresh cool water, ventilation, and frozen treats.
+Yes, with proper management: shade, fresh cool water (multiple stations), good ventilation, frozen treats, and electrolytes during heat waves.
 Heat-tolerant breeds like Leghorns and Easter Eggers manage with minimal intervention.
 Heavier breeds need more aggressive cooling.
 The #1 rule: never let your flock run out of cool, fresh water on a hot day.
-Check our summer care guide for detailed strategies.

 Georgia is a great state for backyard chickens.
 The mild winters mean less cold-weather hassle, the growing season provides excellent foraging, and the backyard chicken community across the state is active and welcoming.
 Just respect the summer heat, know your local laws, and build a predator-proof setup.

 Ready to start?
-Check out our beginner's guide to raising chickens or pick your breeds with our best breeds for beginners.
+See our beginner's guide to raising chickens or pick your breeds with our best breeds for beginners.